InfoSecDion/InfoSecDion/README.md

 <h1>I'm Dion, an <a href="https://www.linkedin.com/in/dion-alexander-682b04233/">IT and Cybersecurity Professional</a> 💻🛡</h1>

-- 🤺 I currently work on Cybersecurity, Network Security and Identity and Access Management (IAM & PAM) at the 688th CyberSpace Wing of the USAF.
+- 🛫 I currently work on Cybersecurity, Aerospace Security and Privileged Access Management (PAM) at the 688th Cyberspace Wing of the USAF.

-- 🧠 I’m currently learning **Blue Team Operations, Python & Powershell Scripting**
+- 🧠 I’m currently learning **Vulnerability Scanning, Vulnerability Analysis & Vulnerability Management**

-- 🤝 I’m open to collaborating on Cloud Security based projects, Threat Detections, Home Labs & more.
+- 🤝 I’m open to collaborating on Vulnerability Management based projects, IAM Projects, Home Labs & more.

 - 📝 I regularly write articles on [https://www.Medium.com](https://medium.com/@InfoSecDion)

-- 💬 Ask me about **Cybersecurity & Cloud Security**
+- 💬 Ask me about **Cybersecurity & Aerospace Security**

 - 📫 How to reach me **https://solo.to/infosecdion**